v

 Role of ML in the field of blood bank

-Blood banks are facilities that purchase, store, process, and distribute blood and exist to ensure that there is sufficient blood for hospital patients.21 Despite the efforts of different organizations, blood transfusions and safe delivery are major challenges in blood supply chain management, especially in case of high demand.52 Consequently, reducing uncertainties and coping with the blood demand, avoiding blood wastage are the primary goals.
-The integration of ML algorithms in blood banking management can offer an efficient blood demand and supply chain solution to overcome these challenges and achieve primary goals.
-ML approaches can be used in forecasting models to develop AI or ML decision support systems for forecasting blood demand, classifying blood donors, and establishing blood donation schedules.23 As a result of this updated system, blood shortages and wastage can be reduced.24
+Blood banks are facilities that collect, store, process, and distribute blood and exist to ensure that there is sufficient blood for hospital patients.21 Despite the efforts of different organizations, blood transfusions and safe delivery are major challenges in blood supply chain management, especially in case of high demand.52 Consequently, reducing uncertainties, meeting blood demand, and avoiding blood wastage are primary goals.
+The integration of ML algorithms in blood banking management can offer an efficient blood demand and supply chain solution to overcome these challenges.
+ML approaches can be used in forecasting models to develop AI or ML decision support systems for forecasting blood demand, classifying blood donors, and establishing blood donation schedules.23 As a result of this updated system, blood shortages and wastage can be reduced.

 Diagnostic algorithms